-Snoring is a common problem that happens to us all.
-This noisy breathing during sleep resembles the sound of vibrations or rattling noises, and can indicate a serious medical condition if not treated.
+Snoring is a common problem that happens to children of all ages.
+This noisy breathing during sleep resembles the sound of vibrations or rattling noises and can be an indicator of a more serious medical condition if not treated.

 According to the National Sleep Foundation (NSF), snoring is caused by the vibration of tissues near the airway in the back of the throat.
 During sleep, the muscles loosen, narrowing the airway, and as we inhale and exhale, the moving air causes the tissue to flutter and make noise like a flag in a breeze.

 Some people are more prone to snoring because of the size and shape of the muscle and tissues in their neck.
 In other cases, excess relaxing of the tissue or narrowing of the airway can lead to snoring.

 What makes someone snore?